 You can identify overloaded disks and the dbspaces that reside on those disks.
-After you identify the overloaded disks, you can correct the problem.
+After you do this, you can correct the problem.

 The following case study illustrates a situation in which the disks are overloaded.
-This study shows the steps taken to isolate the symptoms and identify the problem based on an initial report from a user, and it describes the needed correction.
+It shows the steps taken to isolate the symptoms and identify the problem based on an initial report from a user, and it describes the needed correction.

-A database application that does not have the wanted throughput is being examined to see how performance can be improved.
+A database application that has not achieved the desired throughput is being examined to see how performance can be improved.
 The operating-system monitoring tools reveal that a high proportion of process time was spent idle, waiting for I/O. The database server administrator increases the number of CPU VPs to make more processors available to handle concurrent I/O. However, throughput does not increase, which indicates that one or more disks are overloaded.